 Dry Eye Relief at Orillia Eyewear & iCare

 At Orillia Eyewear & iCare in Orillia we diagnose and treat dry eye syndrome.
-The first step toward finding relief is scheduling a dry eye exam.
+The first step toward finding relief is scheduling a dry eye test.
 Treatment, which can range from eye drops to in-office treatments, will be based on the underlying cause of your dry eye symptoms.
 We’ll also offer recommendations for steps you can take at home to promote better eye hydration and overall eye health.

 Contact us today to schedule a dry eye consultation.

 - A: There isn’t a cure for dry eye syndrome, but natural remedies can often help alleviate some of the dryness.
 If you’re experiencing dry eyes, there are a few things you can do at home.
 Try using a cool mist humidifier in your home or work space.
 It can also be helpful to not sit directly in front of air conditioning and fans.
 Of course, hydrate, hydrate, hydrate with water!
-While home remedies are often helpful, it’s crucial to have a dry eye exam and to follow your eye doctor's treatment recommendations.
+While home remedies are often helpful, it’s crucial to have a dry eye test and to follow your optometrist's treatment recommendations.

 - A: While dry eye syndrome is chronic, it can generally be managed with the proper medication and lifestyle changes.
 If mild dry eye symptoms are simply a result of indoor heating, then symptoms may sometimes go away if you use a humidifier.
-However, persistent dry eyes should always be evaluated by an eye doctor who treats dry eyes.
+However, persistent dry eyes should always be evaluated by an optometrist who treats dry eyes.
 Contact us Orillia Eyewear & iCare at Orillia today to schedule an appointment.